jeffThompson/CreativeProgramming2/Week01-MostAnnoyingThingEver/README.md

 ### READ ABOUT THE SCIENCE OF ANNOYANCE
 To get inspired, please [read this short piece from NPR reporter Joe Palca](https://www.nationalgeographic.co.uk/history-and-civilisation/2019/12/why-do-we-get-annoyed-science-has-irritatingly-few-answers), who wrote an entire book about the science of being annoyed!

 Want more?
-You can also read [this interview with Palca](https://www.apa.org/monitor/2011/11/annoying-science) by the American Psychological Association and [read the first chapter of the book](https://www.npr.org/2011/05/17/135703137/you-bug-me-now-science-explains-why) (scroll down to get to it).
+You can also read [this interview with Palca](https://www.apa.org/monitor/2011/11/annoying-science) by the American Psychological Association and [read the first chapter of the book](https://www.npr.org/2011/05/17/135703137/you-bug-me-now-science-explains-why) (scroll down to find it).

 - - -